vuejs/docs/src/guide/components/slots.md

 </div>
 ```

-Receiving the slot props is a bit different when using a single default slot vs. using named slots.
+Receiving the slot props is a bit different when using a single default slot vs using named slots.
 We are going to show how to receive props using a single default slot first, by using `v-slot` directly on the child component tag:

 ```vue-html
 <MyComponent v-slot="slotProps">